Toyota lessons lost on Takata as it resists U.S. recall order

 Takata’s response drew criticism from U.S. regulators and lawmakers.
 In Tokyo, government officials privately expressed shock and concern, with one bureaucrat saying it would be “disastrous” for Takata to fight NHTSA’s demand as Japan frets about the broader reputational impact on its auto industry.

 Defective Takata air bag inflators, which can explode and shoot shrapnel into the car, have been linked to five deaths.
-More than 16 million cars have been recalled globally since 2008, the bulk by Takata’s top customer Honda Motor Co.
+More than 16 million cars have been recalled globally since 2008, the bulk by Takata’s top customer Honda Motor Co (7267.T).

 Toyota insiders said CEO Akio Toyoda was a driving force for transparency and accountability.
 “Akio gave me three requirements,” Steve St Angelo, then Toyota’s quality chief in North America, told reporters in Japan recently.